 Ph.D. in Building Technology, MIT (2015)

-Sustainable Design; Building Performance; Simulation; Daylighting; Energy Efficiency; Urban Modeling; Envelope Diagnostics; Thermography
+Sustainable Design; Urban Modeling; Building Performance; Simulation; Energy Efficiency; Artificial Intelligence; Machine Learning; Computer Vision; Envelope Diagnostics; Thermography

-As an academic in the United States and a registered architect in Egypt, Dr. Rakha seeks to combine multifaceted research approaches to issues of sustainability in design.
-He leads efforts in the acquisition and implementation of scholarly collaborations with government, industry, and academic partners.
-He was an invited speaker and critic by a variety of organizations and academic institutions including TEDxCairo, Skidmore Owings & Merril (SOM), and Harvard University.
-Dr. Rakha serves international scholarly conferences through his leadership, as he was invited to the Symposium on Simulation for Architecture and Urban Design’s board (SimAUD), and served as the 2018 General Chair in TU Delft and as the 2019 Program Chair in Georgia Tech.
+He was recently nationally recognized by the Emerging Contributor Award of the American chapter of the International Building Performance Simulation Association (IBPSA-USA).
+He was also awarded the Georgia Tech Student Recognition of Excellence in Teaching: Class of 1934 Award.
+Dr. Rakha serves international scholarly conferences through his leadership, as he was invited to the Symposium on Simulation for Architecture and Urban Design’s board (SimAUD), and served as the 2018 General Chair in TU Delft and as the 2019 Program Chair for its 10 year anniversary in Georgia Tech.
 He was also a Scientific Track Chair for the 2018 International Building Physics Conference (IBPC).

 Select Peer-reviewed Journal Publications